PositiveZahid/laravel-8-role-manager/README.md

 Run
 php artisan migrate

+register a user and login then
+yourhost.com/admin/initial

+then
 php artisan db:seed

-or

-Run
-php artisan migrate
-yourhost.com/admin/initial

 Login with
 user: admin@admin.com